geoflows/D-Claw/README.md

 ```
 export MATLABPATH=$CLAW/matlabgeo:$CLAW/matlab:$MATLABPATH
 ```
-For a given application, it is useful to relocate some of the m-files (*eg.,* afterframe.m, setplot2.m, setprob.m, beforeframe.m etc.) included with D-Claw to your local working application directory, where you can modify them to suit you present purposes without modifying your D-Claw source files.
+For a given application, it is useful to relocate some of the m-files (*eg.,* afterframe.m, setplot2.m, setprob.m, beforeframe.m etc.) included with D-Claw to your local working application directory, where you can modify them to suit you present purposes without modifying your D-Claw source files (note that files in $CLAW/matlabgeo should take precedent over files of the same name in $CLAW/matlab.
+Unifying these directories is planned in the future, but they currently coexist so that the D-Claw source code can be used to run Geoclaw v4.x applications...more about that in the future).

 Note that D-Claw output and these locally modified .m-files (in your application directory) must both be located by matlab, but they are not usually in the same directory.
 For instance, if the output sub-directory is the current directory where matlab is running, *ie.,*
 ```